Bradley-D/woocommerce-rrp/readme.txt

 6. Here you can see the arrows pointing to the text entered in "Product Price Text" and "Sale Price Text" on an archive.

 == Changelog ==

+= 1.2 =
+* Tested on WordPress 4.8
+* Tested on WooCommerce 3.0.8
+* Removed &nbsp; and replaced with whitespace for readers

 = 1.1 =
 * Added conditional check to price so text only shows if price is not empty